RonNewcomb/complish/editor/README.md

 ## Try it out

 After git cloning, `tsc` and point IIS to index.html.
-This does assume you have Typescript installed globally.
-If `tsc` is not a recognized command, first `npm install -g typescript`.
+This assumes you have Typescript installed globally so if `tsc` is not a recognized command, first `npm install -g typescript`.
 No need to run `npm install` because there's no package.json file and no dependencies.
-I'm going for vanilla JS here.
+I'm going for vanilla TS here.